Commissioning plumbing systems

 Email: info@wrasapprovals.co.uk

-The Water Regulations Guide outlines the regulations along with the Water Industry's recommendations for complying with the regulations.
-It is published by and available from WRAS.
+The Water Regulations Guidance outlines the regulations along with the Water Industry's recommendations for complying with the regulations.
+It is published by and available from Water Regs UK.

-The Water Products and Materials Directory lists products which have been tested and approved by the water suppliers for their compliance with the regulations.
+The Water Product Approvals Directory lists products which have been tested and approved by the water suppliers for their compliance with the regulations.

 Further information and advice can be found in the following publications: